 "They're not looking to bite an arm," says Jorge Loria, owner of Phantom Divers scuba center in Playa del Carmen, Mexico.
-He's talking about the bull sharks that appear every winter just off the coast, 25m below the surface.
+He's talking about the bull sharks that appear every winter just off the coast, 80 feet below the surface.

 Loria follows a series of precautions: to keep from resembling bait, wear all-black wetsuits and carry nothing white or shiny, like a slate.
 GoPro cameras must be on sticks.

 Pro tip: Be aware of surroundings